jouvetg/igm/igm/modules/preproc/optimize.md

 # Description:

-A data assimilation module of IGM permits to seek optimal ice thickness, top ice surface, and ice flow parametrization, that best explains observational data such as surface ice speeds, ice thickness profiles, top ice surface while being consistent with the ice flow emulator used in forwrd modelling.
+A data assimilation module of IGM permits to seek optimal ice thickness, top ice surface, and ice flow parametrization, that best explains observational data such as surface ice speeds, ice thickness profiles, top ice surface while being consistent with the ice flow iflo_emulator used in forwrd modelling.
 This page explains how to use the data assimilation module as a preliminary step in IGM of a forward/prognostic model run with module `optimize`.

 **Note that the optimization currently requires some experience, and some parameter tunning may be needed before getting a meanigfully results.
 Use it with care, and with a certain dose of parameter exploration.
 Do not hesitate to get in contact with us for chcecking the consistency of results.**